 Exercise stress test

-Nitroglycerin—Usually given during an attack of angina as a tablet that dissolves under the tongue or as a spray.
+- Stop an angina attack—May be taken as a pill that dissolves under the tongue or as a spray.

-- Longer-lasting types may be used to prevent angina before an activity—May be given as pills, or applied as patches or ointments.
+- Prevent angina before activity—May be taken as pills or applied as patches or ointments.

-- Cholesterol-lowering medications—May prevent the progression of CAD; may even improve existing CAD.
+- Lower cholesterol—May prevent CAD from getting worse; or may even improve existing CAD.

-- Angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs)—Lower blood pressure and decrease the workload on your heart.
+- Lower blood pressure and decrease the workload on the heart.

-- Coronary artery bypass graft—Uses arteries from other areas of your body to bypass blocked heart arteries.
+- Coronary artery bypass graft—Uses arteries from other areas of the body to bypass blocked heart arteries.

 - Coronary angioplasty—Uses a balloon to open blocked arteries.